-To obtain an "S" for a unit, all sets of outcomes must be satisfactorily completed.
+To obtain an "S" for a unit, all outcomes must be satisfactorily completed.

 At the beginning of each unit teachers will distribute a list of outcomes and deadlines for submitting the work.
 Deadlines can only be extended with very good reason.
 Failure to meet deadlines may result in failing a unit.
-Students who miss an Assessment Task, and are able to provide a medical certificate or a valid reason to the Campus Principal, may apply to sit the task.
+Students who miss an Assessment Task and can provide a medical certificate or a valid reason to the Head of Senior School, may apply to sit the task.
 This redemption process is organised through a VCE Coordinator.
-Without a medical certificate a zero result will be recorded for the Task, however the student will still be required to complete the task in order to demonstrate the outcomes...
+Without a medical certificate a zero result will be recorded for the Task. however the student will still be required to complete the task in order to demonstrate the outcomes.